danieljlepiscopo/ccna-homelab/README.md

 As of September 2025, this homelab has completed 11 out of 16 planned labs.
 The lab currently demonstrates:
 - End-to-end IPv4 and IPv6 connectivity
-- Dynamic routing across R1–R3 using RIP, EIGRP, and OSPF
+- Dynamic routing across R1–R3 using OSPF
 - Functional inter-VLAN routing on SW1 (Layer 3 switch)
 - DHCP services running from SW1
 - Internal DNS resolution via Ubuntu VM (BIND9)